pefyli/grantliWebsite/README.md

 # GrantliWebsite
 WELCOME to grant's personal website, this website was built with Vue.js, Vuex, Firebase, JavaScript by me.

-Ror instruction guideline, please refer my personal blog: https://grantliblog.wordpress.com/ Thanks.
+For instruction guideline, please refer my personal blog: https://grantliblog.wordpress.com/ Thanks.

 > A Vue.js project